X2Engine/X2CRM/README.txt

 If you have any custom code please save it before updating and modify the new files.
 We will be working on a more concrete system for preserving your code in the future.

-X2CRM RC1 0.9.10.1 Changelog
+X2CRM 1.0 GA Changelog

-- Numerous Bug fixes (esp in X2Studio, Accounts and Sales)
-- Products Products module
-	- Keep track of products used to generate quotes
-- Quotes Module
-	- Use Products to generate Quotes
-	- Link Quotes to Contacts
-	- Generate email quote
-- Added dashboard and charting module
-	- Customizable reports on sales pipeline and user performance
-- Enhancements to page navigation
-- Updated the X2 Publisher (create actions, comments, etc)
+- Various bug fixes
+- Translations are now mostly complete (except workflow and admin page).
+Expect a patch with the rest this week.

+**

+IMPORTANT NOTE

+Automatic updates will not work at the moment.
+We will be posting a file on x2community.com to download so that you can automatically update to this version.

+**

-Welcome to X2CRM v0.9.10.1 (Release Candidate 1)!
+Welcome to X2CRM v1.0!
 X2CRM is a next-generation, open source social sales application for small and medium sized businesses.

 X2CRM was designed to streamline contact and sales actions into one compact blog-style user interface.
 Add to this contact and colleague social feeds and sales representatives become smarter and more effective resulting in increased sales and higher customer satisfaction.